ldkong1205/MSc-Dissertation/README.md

 <br>

-Some skills and knowledge which are useful for deep learning research:
+Skills and knowledge which are useful for deep learning research:

 |Name |Category |Link |Offered By |
 |:---:|:---:|:---:|:---:|